core-ts/io/README.md

 - `dateToString()`
 - `timeToString()`
 - `getPrefix()`
+- `getDate()`
 - `addDays()`
-- `getDate()`

 ---

 # Why io-one?

-Most applications eventually accumulate dozens of helper functions under a shared `common/utils` folder.
+`io-one` is designed for developers building real production applications.

-`io-one` provides a carefully curated set of workflow utilities that are repeatedly needed when building file-processing applications, reducing duplicated code while keeping the library focused and lightweight.
+Instead of forcing every project to create its own `common/utils` folder, it provides a carefully selected set of workflow utilities that are repeatedly required when processing files.

-It is intentionally **small**, **dependency-free**, and **designed for real production workflows**, making it an excellent foundation for enterprise import/export and batch processing systems.
+The library remains intentionally **small**, **dependency-free**, and **focused on structured file generation**, making it an excellent foundation for enterprise import/export and batch-processing systems.

 ---

-## License
+# License

 MIT